 Figure 15: Installed Pressure Relief Valve on a Storage Vessel

 A flow control valves are installed on pump discharge lines or discharge header.
 The valves are pre-set to a particular value.
 When the pump is operating normally i.e. the discharge flow is lesser than the set point of the FCV, the valve remains closed.
 When there is excess flow in the line up to the set point of the FCV the valve opens gradually to reduce the flow by diverting the excess volume into a bypass line.
 The FCV outlet piping is usually piped back to the storage vessel.
 An isolation valve may be installed upstream and downstream of the FCV; these valves are normally open during operation.
 The isolation valves are only closed when there is a need to maintain/repair the flow control valve.

 3.15 Pressure Indicators

-Pressure indicators are very important instrument in an LPG facility.
-They are installed on the storage vessels, inlet and outlet piping of pumps and compressors, manifolds etc. In automated facility the recorded pressure is transmitted to the control room.
-If the recorded pressure is higher than a set value, the pump or compressor is shutdown down or the pressure relief valve opens and depressurise the system.
-When the pressure in storage vessels increases beyond a set point, the Pressure relief valve opens and depressurise the storage vessel.
+Pressure indicators are a very important instrument in an LPG facility.
+They are installed on the storage vessels, inlet and outlet piping of pumps and compressors, manifolds etc. In an automated facility, the recorded pressure is transmitted to the control room.
+If the recorded pressure is higher than a set value, the pump or compressor is shutdown down or the pressure relief valve opens and depressurises the system.
+When the pressure in storage vessels increases beyond a set point, the pressure relief valve opens and depressurise the storage vessel.